 Diborane is a chemical substance that has many applications in various fields, and some are given below:

 - Diborane is used as a rocket propellant.

-- It is utilized in the manufacture of borophosphosilicate form of glasses.
+- It is utilised in the manufacture of borophosphosilicate which is a form of glass.

-- In most of the chemical reactions, it is employed as reducing agent.
+- In most of the chemical reactions, it is employed as a reducing agent.

-- Diborane is used as a catalyst and rubber vulcanizer in the polymerization reactions.
+- Diborane is used as a catalyst and rubber vulcaniser in polymerisation reactions.